Helpful tips

 8, GELATO Franco - old-school gelateria with about 18 flavours.
 Perfect to cool you down (open 12 - 10PM)

-8, Corinthinans Greek Resturant - perfect for between workshops.
-Bain-marie style classic greek food.
+8, Corinthian Greek Restaurant - perfect for between workshops.
+Bain-marie style classic Greek food which is quickly served for you to refeul.

 9. Worth the walk down into Little Vietnam to get some tasty eats.
-Azi’s favourite is Alex n Rolls but lots of Bahn Mi options along Illawarra Rd.
+Azi’s favourite is Alex n Rolls but there are lots of Bahn Mi options along Illawarra Rd.

 10, Grocery store aka.
 Woolworths metro gives you access to all the snacks, drinks and ingredients you need to DIY lunch.

 12. Vegan?
-You won’t regret making time to visit Miss Sina for delicious treats.
+There are lots of options across restaurants in Marriickville but, you won’t regret making time to visit Miss Sina for delicious treats.

-13. Also a good distance between venues and offering fast eats - Oporto and Guzman y Gomez are great options, or even try Subway downstairs from the Wriggle Room.
+13. If you need fast food after chatting for too long, there are a few quick eats between venues - Oporto and Guzman y Gomez are great options, or even try Subway downstairs from the Wriggle Room.

 16. There is a Gluten-free bakery that does amazing sweets in Dulwich Hill.
 It you’re not friends with gluten try to make the trip to Nutie over the weekend.

-8. Corrintians Greek Resturant is hard to get a table at but is very tasty.
-If you had it for lunch though you might want to try something else in the evening.
+8. Corrintian Greek Restaurant is hard to get a table at but is very authentic Greek food.
+If you ate there for lunch though, you might want to try something else in the evening.

 9. This area is known as Little Vietnam because there are soo many options.
-Hello Auntie is a bit on the fancy side if you’re into that, otherwise see where has space and pop in for some traditional vietnamese.
+Hello Auntie is a bit on the fancy side if you’re into that, otherwise try any restaurant that has space in this area for some tasty, traditional Vietnamese.

 14. Marrickville Hotel is a lovely bar to grab a drink at with sapce for groups.
-They have a food partnership with Pho PhD Vietnamese where the resturant delivers food to the Hotel.
-If you aren’t interested in having a drink, just head to the resturant.
+They have a food partnership with Pho PhD Vietnamese where the restaurant delivers food to the Hotel.
+If you aren’t interested in having a drink, just head to the restaurant.

-15. In a bit of a back alley, known only by locals this portuguese resturant is good for group bookings and does tasty food.
+15. In a bit of a back alley, known only by locals this Portuguese restaurant is good for group bookings and does tasty food.
 Casa Do Benfica is a good option for Friday night as it’s a walkable distance from the Lawn Tennis Club.